 For those living in urban areas, healthcare is merely a political issue.
-Slackness to care for rural India’s health can prove disastrous.
+Slackness to care for rural India’s health can prove to be disastrous.

-India faces a growing need to fix its basic health concerns in the areas of HIV, malaria, tuberculosis, and diarrhea.
+India faces a growing need to fix its basic health concerns in the areas of HIV, malaria, tuberculosis and diarrhoea.
 Additionally, children under five are born underweight and roughly 7% (compared to 0.8% in the US) of them die before their fifth birthday.
 Sadly, only a small percentage of the population has access to quality sanitation, which further exacerbates some key concerns above.

 For primary healthcare, the Indian government spends only about 30% of the country’s total healthcare budget.
 This is just a fraction of what the US and the UK spend every year.
-One way to solve this problem is to address the infrastructure issue, by standardizing diagnostic procedures, building rural clinics, and developing streamlined health IT systems, and improving efficiency.
-The need for skilled medical graduates continues to grow, especially in rural areas which fail to attract new graduates because of financial reasons.
+One way to solve this problem is to address the infrastructure issue, by standardizing diagnostic procedures, building rural clinics and developing streamlined health IT systems and improving efficiency.
+The need for skilled medical graduates continues to grow, especially in rural areas, that fail to attract new graduates because of financial reasons.
 A sizeable percentage of the graduates also go abroad to pursue higher studies and employment.

 Surveys of rural healthcare facilities have revealed poor infrastructure, non-availability of medicines, equipment and even the basics.

-A large chunk of medicines still remain out of reach of the common man.
-Out of pocket expenditure is still as high as 70%, over that international pressure to dilute the stringent IPR regime of India are points of concern.
-Generic medicines are highly underrated in country where doctors sometime prescribe expensive medicine.
+A large chunk of medicine still remains out of reach of the common man.
+Out-of-pocket expenditure is still as high as 70%, over that international pressure to dilute the stringent IPR regime of India are points of concern.
+Generic medicines are highly underrated in the country where doctors sometimes prescribe expensive medicine.

 Medical devices industry

-The industry is still nascent stage of development.
-From 2000-12 pharmacy industry received 10 billion dollars of FDI where as this industry didn’t even receive 2% of it.
-The situation is problematic
+The industry is still at a nascent stage of development.
+From 2000-12, the pharmacy industry received 10 billion dollars of FDI whereas this industry didn’t even receive 2% of it.
+The situation is problematic.

-The government has recently announced 100% FDI in medical devices industry but still this industry imports a lot of devices making it expensive for the doctors to implement them and this is ultimately a burden on the consumer at the end.
-The 100% FDI step can make the medical device industry more competitive and we can see price decrease in near future but doctors should translate this reduction ultimately to the patient, which is again quiet unrealistic.
+The government has recently announced 100% FDI in the medical devices industry but still this industry imports a lot of devices making it expensive for the doctors to implement them and this is ultimately a burden on the consumer in the end.
+The 100% FDI step can make the medical device industry more competitive and we can see a price decrease in near future but doctors should translate this reduction ultimately to the patient, which is again quite unrealistic.

-Possible future goals which should be achieved or can be achieved:
+Possible future goals that should be achieved or can be achieved:

-- Healthcare system in 2020 will be worth 280 billion dollars
+- The healthcare system in 2020 will be worth 280 billion dollars

 - Strengthening of PPP model.

-- IMR and MMR is still high this need to be sorted out well
+- IMR and MMR is still high this needs to be sorted out well

-Collaboration with private industry and fostering awareness related to different schemes can actually bring changes in the health care industry but government must learn from its mistakes and adopt quickly.
+Collaboration with the private industry and fostering awareness related to different schemes can actually bring changes in the health care industry but the government must learn from its mistakes and adapt quickly.